mikekazakov/xmr-stak-cpu-ios/README.md

 # xmr-stak-cpu-ios
 iOS port of the XMR-STAK-CPU mining software.
+The port allows to mine Monero cryptocurrency on iPhones and iPads.

-Workability of this port was tested on iOS11 and Xcode9.
+Workability of this solution was tested on iOS11 and Xcode9.

+Some details about the port are given here: https://kazakov.life/2017/11/01/cryptocurrency-mining-on-ios-devices/

 # How to build
 0) Prerequisites: Xcode and CocoaPods are installed.